Creating booking types and resources

 Save your changes before navigating away from the page.

-To view your new booking Type and test that it follows your desired booking workflow with question responses in the format you want - click to add a new booking and select your newly created booking Type from the drop-down list.
-All your custom questions are shown so that you can review the order and response options, making corrections and changes as necessary.
+To view your new booking Type and test that it follows your desired booking workflow for question and responses in the format you want - click to add a new booking and select your newly created booking Type from the drop-down list.
+All your custom Type questions are shown so that you can review the order and response options, making corrections and changes as necessary.

 To add new Resources, navigate to the Resources section in the Bookings module.
 Click 'Add resource'.

 Define the resource name, add an optional description, set the resource visibility and site the resource belongs to (multi-site churches only).
 All resources must belong to a Category e.g. Rooms, Equipment, Vehicles.
 Existing categories are auto-suggested as you type, or a new category is added.
-Add an option internal code (perhaps linked to an asset register, cost/budget centre or a room number), and set your resource active.
+Add an optional internal code (perhaps linked to an asset register, cost/budget centre or a room number).

 You can optionally restrict a resource's visibility to certain users in certain user groups.
 This may be particularly useful where a resource is especially precious or valuable, or requires an expertise that only a few users have.
 Rather than restricting access to the Bookings module, simply restrict the visibility of the resource to those just those who you want to allow to add to a booking.
 To set up User Groups, go to "Administrator" > "User Groups".